 Flight Procedures (This section may be high-level or largely TBD at the PDR stage)

-- Outline the procedures (as applicable) to be performed during pre-flight setup, in-flight, and post-flight using templates provided in Section 11.9.
-Identify specific team member responsibilities. - Briefly describe the data output you expect from the flight and the steps to be taken to analyze the data and interpret the results.
+• Outline the procedures (as applicable) to be performed during pre-flight setup, in-flight, and post-flight using templates provided in Section 11.9.
+Identify specific team member responsibilities.